Simow03/FEM-Interactive-Rating-Component/README.md

 ### What I learned

 There is nothing much going on html and css part except for the use of the data attributes.
-They are really helpful if you want to style two different things that they have some common properties and differ on others .
+They are really helpful if you want to style two different things that they have some common properties and differ on others.

 For example :